Skip to main content

 Resource Filters

-In Dime.Scheduler, resource filters can be used in two different ways:
+You can apply resource filters in two ways:

 • Via the query builder

-• Via the filters icons in the grids
+• Via the filter icons in the grids

 Using the query builderโ€‹